boada/data-science-interviews/answered.md

 **Which parameter tuning strategies (in general) do you know? ‍⭐️**

-Grid and random search with cross validation.
+Grid and stochastic search with cross validation.
 <br/>

 **What’s the difference between grid search parameter tuning strategy and random search?
 When to use one or another? ‍⭐️**